 This indicator reports the total number and percentage of households by composition (married couple family, nonfamily, etc.).
 According to the American Community Survey subject definitions, a family household is any housing unit in which the householder is living with one or more individuals related to him or her by birth, marriage, or adoption.
-A non-family household is any household occupied by the householder and one or more unrelated individuals.
+A non-family household is any household occupied by the householder alone, or by the householder and one or more unrelated individuals.